The Age Factors in Diagnosing Autism: A Comprehensive Guide

 Barriers to Early Diagnosis

 The research highlights these difficulties with findings that the journey to a diagnosis can range from a minimum of three years to as long as four-and-a-half years.
 This extended timeframe is more pronounced among females, with those presenting both ASD and ADHD experiencing the most substantial delays in diagnosis compared to their male counterparts.
-These disparities in diagnosis timing are critical, as they impact access to interventions and support services that are vital for positive long-term outcomes.
+These are critical, as they impact access to interventions and support services that are vital for positive long-term outcomes.

 As we look towards improving the diagnostic process, it is essential to consider innovative strategies that integrate a range of healthcare professionals and prioritize local population needs.
 This includes the integration of advanced practice providers, general pediatricians with supplemental training, and other mental health workers, ideally within a patient's medical home.
 Such efforts can be executed cost-effectively, with the added benefit of enhancing provider satisfaction and advancing diversity and equity goals.